MaheepChaudhary/MaheepChaudhary/README.md

 ## &#x270d; My Digital Garden 🌱

-I'm currently a Masters in Artificial Intelligence from Nanayang Technological University, Singaporer, who is working in [MMLab@NTU, Singapore](https://www.mmlab-ntu.com/index.html) and [Prof. Ong Yee Soon](https://www.ntu.edu.sg/scse/about-us/past-chairs/prof-ong-yew-soon) on pre-trained large models from a causal viewpoint.
-Prior to that I worked with --> [Prof. Haohan Wang](https://scholar.google.com/citations?user=nZxJGeUAAAAJ&hl=en), University of Illinois Urbana-Champaign where I completed a survey, titled [Towards Trustworthy and Aligned Machine Learning: A Data-centric Survey with Causality Perspectives
-](https://arxiv.org/abs/2307.16851); acting as one of the pioneer works in the field of trustworthiness.
+I'm currently a Masters in Artificial Intelligence from Nanayang Technological University, Singapore, who is working in [MMLab@NTU, Singapore](https://www.mmlab-ntu.com/index.html), [Prof. Ong Yee Soon](https://www.ntu.edu.sg/scse/about-us/past-chairs/prof-ong-yew-soon), A* star, Singapore and [Prof. Haohan Wang](https://scholar.google.com/citations?user=nZxJGeUAAAAJ&hl=en), University of Illinois Urbana-Champaign on pre-trained large models from a causal viewpoint.
+Under the guidance of --> [Prof. Haohan Wang](https://scholar.google.com/citations?user=nZxJGeUAAAAJ&hl=en), UIUC, I completed a survey, titled [Towards Trustworthy and Aligned Machine Learning: A Data-centric Survey with Causality Perspectives](https://arxiv.org/abs/2307.16851); acting as one of the pioneer works in the field of trustworthiness.
 Additionally I have worked in [MIT Driverless](http://driverless.mit.edu/) where I worked as a Computer Vision Engineer.
 Previous to that I worked under the guidance of [Prof. Chandresh Kumar Maurya](https://scholar.google.com/citations?user=OR0yLJEAAAAJ&hl=en&oi=ao) where I worked on *optimizing the capability of intelligent systems like Alexa*.
 In addition to that I am also conducting research under [Prof. Mrityunjay Singh](https://scholar.google.com/citations?hl=en&user=5kG-VWMAAAAJ) where I am working on an *Optimized Search Engine*(which is a govt. funded research project).

 Represented Govt. of India in *Inter-ASEAN comptetion 2021* where I lead the team to make a system for *Underwater Fish Detection and Segmentation* to achieve Blue Economy.
 I also secured First rank in *first position in the World's Biggest Hackathon, i.e. Smart India Hackathon* where I build *Face Detection System for Criminals using Meta Learning*.